 Consider the possibility that an accident could occur involving your unit.
 Take proper steps in advance, not only to eliminate potential hazards, but to fully protect yourself and others responsible for the outing.
 An adequate emergency fund will cover minor emergencies.
-A review of the DVD, Scouting Safety Begins With Leadership, No. 19-201, will prepare you for the potential hazards faced during outdoor activities.
+A review of Scouting Safety Begins With Leadership, No. 19-201, will prepare you for the potential hazards faced during outdoor activities.

 Comprehensive General Liability Insurance

 This coverage provides primary general liability coverage for registered volunteer Scouters with respect to claims arising out of an official Scouting activity, which is defined in the insurance policy as consistent with the values, Charter and Bylaws, Rules and Regulations, the operations manuals, and applicable literature of the Boy Scouts of America.
 This coverage responds to allegations of negligent actions by third parties that result in personal injury or property damage claims that are made and provides protection for Scouting units and chartering organizations.

-The BSA general liability program provides excess coverage for automobile or watercraft liability.
+The BSA general liability insurance program provides volunteers additional excess coverage for automobiles above a local council’s automobile liability policy or a volunteer’s watercraft liability policy.
 The owner’s vehicle or watercraft liability insurance is primary.
-The excess insurance is available only while the vehicle or watercraft is in the actual use of a Scouting unit and being used for a Scouting purpose.
+The excess insurance, whether it is the local council auto or BSA general liability, is available only while the vehicle or watercraft is in the actual use of a Scouting unit and being used for a Scouting purpose.

 The insurance provided to unregistered Scouting volunteers through the general liability insurance program is excess over any other insurance the volunteer might have to his or her benefit, usually a homeowners, personal liability, vehicle, or watercraft policy.

 The general liability policy does not provide indemnification or defense coverage to those individuals who commit intentional and/or criminal acts.
 The Boy Scouts of America does not have an insurance policy that provides defense for situations involving allegations of intentional and/or criminal acts.